K46128/3DP-Archive/README.md

 Since this project has basically ended, I will move my focus to other things to make. (*maybe another printer??? who knows????*)

 > [!IMPORTANT]
->Motherboard died, Working on recovering HDD with CAD model archives.
+>Motherboard died, working on recovering HDD with CAD model archives.

 ## Experience
 Since it's been a while since I first created the BOM and actually built this printer (which was my first one) I believe I can do better with other projects.
 I have lots more experience with software and firmware, and I also understand mechanics better.